sabrunel/cavern-brawl-pygame/README.md

 ## What I learned

-With this project I wanted to get a better understanding of OOP with Python, while creating something fun.
+With this project I wanted to get a better understanding of OOP with Python, while creating something fun in the process.